graphprotocol/graph-node/docs/environment-variables.md

 - `SILENT_GRAPHQL_VALIDATIONS`: If `ENABLE_GRAPHQL_VALIDATIONS` is enabled, you are also able to just silently print the GraphQL validation errors, without failing the actual query.
 Note: queries might still fail as part of the later stage validations running, during GraphQL engine execution.
-- `GRAPH_GRAPHQL_DISABLE_BOOL_FILTERS`: disables the ability to use AND/OR filters.
+- `GRAPH_GRAPHQL_DISABLE_BOOL_FILTERS`: disables the ability to use AND/OR
+  filters.
 This is useful if we want to disable filters because of performance reasons.
+- `GRAPH_GRAPHQL_TRACE_TOKEN`: the token to use to enable query tracing for a GraphQL request.
+If this is set, requests that have a header `X-GraphTraceQuery` set to this value will include a trace of the SQL queries that were run.
+Defaults to the empty string which disables tracing.

 ### GraphQL caching